-Park and Ride Means an area to leave vehicles and transfer to public Facility transport or car pool to complete the rest of a journey into an urban area.
-Park and Ride Facilities include car parking areas, public transport interchange and associated security measures, fencing, lighting, ticketing systems, landscape planting and earthworks.
+Park and Ride Facility

+Means an area to leave vehicles and transfer to public transport or car pool to complete the rest of a journey into an urban area.
+Park and Ride Facilities include car parking areas, public transport interchange and associated security measures, fencing, lighting, ticketing systems, shelter and ticketing structures, landscape planting and earthworks.